Douglas H. Ginsburg: Career

-After law school, Ginsburg clerked for Judge Carl E. McGowan on the D.C.
-Circuit from 1973 to 1974, then for Justice Thurgood Marshall of the U.S. Supreme Court from 1974 to 1975.
+After law school, Ginsburg was a law clerk to Judge Carl E. McGowan of the D.C.
+Circuit from 1973 to 1974 and to U.S. Supreme Court justice Thurgood Marshall from 1974 to 1975.
+He then became a professor at Harvard Law School, where he taught labor law, administrative law, antitrust law, and other subjects.

-After his clerkships, Ginsburg became a professor of law at Harvard Law School.
-Ginsburg taught at Harvard until 1983, when he joined the administration of U.S. President Ronald Reagan as the administrator of the Office of Information and Regulatory Affairs.
-He worked in the Reagan administration until 1986, serving as Deputy Assistant Attorney General and Assistant Attorney General in the U.S. Department of Justice's Antitrust Division.
+In 1983, Ginsburg joined the administration of President Ronald Reagan as a deputy assistant attorney general in the U.S. Department of Justice's Antitrust Division.
+In 1984, he became the administrator of the Executive Office of the President's Office of Information and Regulatory Affairs, and in 1985 he was appointed Assistant Attorney General of the Antitrust Division.

-From 1988 to 2008, he was an adjunct professor at the George Mason University School of Law (now Antonin Scalia Law School), where he taught a seminar called "Readings in Legal Thought".
+From 1988 to 2008, Ginsburg was an adjunct professor at the George Mason University School of Law (now Antonin Scalia Law School), where he taught a seminar called "Readings in Legal Thought".
 Until 2011 he was also a Visiting Lecturer and Charles J. Merriam Scholar at the University of Chicago Law School in Chicago, Illinois.
 Ginsburg has been a visiting professor at Columbia University Law School (1987–1988) and a visiting scholar at New York Law School (2006–2008).

-Ginsburg is currently a professor at the Scalia Law School.
+Ginsburg is currently a professor at the Antonin Scalia Law School.
 He was previously a visiting professor at University College London Faculty of Laws.
 He serves on the advisory boards of the Global Antitrust Institute (Chairman), the Jevons Institute for Competition Law and Economics and the Centre for Law, Economics, and Society, both at University College London, Faculty of Laws; Competition Policy International; Journal of Competition Law & Economics; Journal of Law, Economics & Policy; Supreme Court Economic Review; University of Chicago Law Review; and the Harvard Journal of Law & Public Policy.

 Federal judicial service

-Ginsburg was nominated by President Ronald Reagan on September 23, 1986, to a seat on the United States Court of Appeals for the District of Columbia Circuit vacated by Judge J. Skelly Wright.
-He was confirmed by the United States Senate on October 8, 1986, and received commission on October 14, 1986.
-He served as Chief Judge from 2001 to 2008.
-He assumed senior status on October 14, 2011.
+Ginsburg was nominated by President Ronald Reagan on September 23, 1986, to a seat on the District of Columbia Circuit vacated by Judge J. Skelly Wright.
+He was confirmed by the United States Senate on October 8, 1986, and received his commission on October 14, 1986.
+He served as Chief Judge of the D.C.
+Circuit from 2001 to 2008, and he assumed senior status on October 14, 2011.

 He was a member of the Judicial Conference of the United States, 2001–2008, and previously served on its Budget Committee, 1997–2001, and Committee on Judicial Resources, 1987–1996; American Bar Association, Antitrust Section, Council, 1985–1986 (ex officio), 2000–2003 and 2009–2012 (judicial liaison); Boston University Law School, Visiting Committee, 1994–1997; and University of Chicago Law School, Visiting Committee, 1985–1988.